Fire Drills – Teach Your Kids a Skill They Can Take with Them for Life

 During a home fire, it’s important to know how to act and get out of the house immediately.
 However, most children don’t have the necessary skills and knowledge to escape a fire safely.
 Thus, it’s essential to teach them fire safety and practice fire drills with them from a young age.
 Here’s what families with children need to learn in advance about fire safety and emergency evacuation:

 Making a Fire Escape Plan

-If possible, establish two exits for each room.
-Make sure the escape routes are clear and the windows can be easily opened.
+- If possible, establish two exits for each room.
+Make sure the escape routes are clear, and you can easily open the windows.

-Windows and doors with security bars should have emergency release devices to be able to open them quickly during a disaster.
+- Windows and doors with security bars should have emergency release devices to open them quickly during a disaster.

 What to do when a Fire Breaks Out:

 - If smoke is coming through the cracks of the door, do not open the door.
 If smoke isn’t coming through, touch the door and doorknob with the back of your palm to check if it’s hot.
 If it is, stay in the room and seal the door and air vents with sheets or duct tape to prevent smoke from entering.

 - If you can’t escape through the window, call 911 or open a window and yell for help.
 Wave a bright piece of cloth so that the firefighters can spot you.
 Explain to children to never hide under the bed or in the closet to make it easier for firefighters to find them.